-Clearly, one can view schemes as nc.\ schemes by simply equipping them with their structure sheaf, i.e.\ consider $(X,\mathcal O_X)$.
+Clearly, one can view schemes as nc.\ schemes by simply equipping them with their structure sheaf, i.e.\ by considering $(X,\mathcal O_X)$.
 In this way we can identify the category of schemes as a full subcategory of the category of nc.\ schemes.
 We do this throughout, simply writing $X$ instead of $(X,\mathcal O_X)$.

-\begin{example} Recall that a coherent sheaf of algebras $\mathcal A$ over a scheme $X$ is called an \textbf{Azumaya algebra} if it is \'etale locally a matrix algebra.
+\begin{example} Recall that a coherent sheaf of algebras $\mathcal A$ over a scheme $X$ is called an \textbf{Azumaya algebra} if it is \'etale (or fppf) locally a matrix algebra.
 For more information and alternative characterisations see e.g.\ \cite{Milne:1980}.
-The most important examples of nc.\ schemes in this work will be given by Azumaya algebras over schemes.
 We will say a nc.\ scheme $(X,\mathcal{A})$ is an \textbf{Azumaya scheme} if $\mathcal{A}$ is an Azumaya algebra over a Noetherian scheme $X$ (so we assume Noetherian).
 See \cite[Appendix D]{Kuznetsov:2006} for background on derived categories arising from Azumaya algebras over varieties. \end{example}

 \begin{example} A more general class of examples are \textbf{orders} over schemes, by which we mean torsion-free coherent algebras that are generically Azumaya.
 Examples are the endomorphism sheaves of reflexive sheaves over varieties, e.g.\ the noncommutative crepant resolutions of Van den Bergh \cite{VandenBergh:2004flop, VandenBergh:2004nccr} or the (maximal) modifying algebras of Iyama and Wemyss \cite{Iyama/Wemyss:2014a,Iyama/Wemyss:2014b,Wemyss:2018}.
 See also the end of the introduction of \cite{Burban/Drozd:2022} for some historical perspective concerning orders over curves or \cite{Chan/Ingalls:2005} for work on orders over surfaces. \end{example}